bmshema/Baseline-WiFi-Scripts/README.md

 ### pcapfix_all:
 Runs pcapfix deep scan on all pcaps within a directory, moving the original corrupt pcaps to the "busted" directory.

-### regretfulRaven.sh:
-Takes input for network SSID and a hashcat mode 22000 file to execute a mask attack with Hashcat to exploit Netgear AT&T hotspot default credentials.